hyunsunhong/2022OSSFinalProject_FileFinder/README.md

 export PATH=~/path_where_File_Exists:”$PATH”
 . ~/.bashrc
 ```
-:grey_exclamation: Note that if desktop is restarted, you should do above procedure again!
+:exclamation: Note that if desktop is restarted, you should do above procedure again!

 ## Running the tests